CREATED IN PARTNERSHIP WITH BABYLONSTOREN

 Babylonstoren is one of the most scenic places in the Western Cape of South Africa.
 With the Simonsberg, Du Toitskloof and Franschhoek mountains as its backdrop, the restored Cape Dutch farm dates back to 1692 and is renowned for its magnificent eight-acre garden with pergolas, gravel pathways and water canals – something that’s helped the site become the only Royal Horticultural Society partner garden in Africa.
-The vineyard’s first vintage was celebrated in 2011.
-Today, the farm produces a range of varietals including mourvèdre – the basis of its summer-ready 2022 rosé.
-Ideal for social occasions from rosé-tinted picnics to BBQs, it truly is summer in a glass.
+The vineyard’s first wine vintage was celebrated in 2011, with chardonnay forming the base wine.
+Today, the farm produces a range of varietals including chenin blanc, viognier, shiraz, cabernet sauvignon, merlot, malbec, and mourvèdre – the basis of its summer-ready 2021 rosé.

 Babylonstoren is so much more than a vineyard and hotel.
-The formal garden is at the heart of the experience with more than 300 varieties of edible plants: picture vegetable patches, orchards of fruit and nuts, ducks and chickens and a prickly pear maze to wander through.
-There’s also a healing garden, an extensive succulent collection and spice house, while rose towers covered with fragrant varieties and an aromatic chamomile lawn bloom in early summer – an ideal backdrop for anyone wanting to enjoy a bottle of summer-fresh rosé.
-Guests are also invited to enjoy a meal at one of the destination’s farm-to-fork restaurants, visit the spa or stay over in the chic hotel or family cottages, which are decorated with thick, whitewashed walls, elegant gables and fireplaces for an authentic yet elevated farmhouse experience.
+The garden is at the heart of the experience: picture vegetable patches, orchards of fruit and nuts, ducks and chickens, a prickly pear maze to wander through, more than 300 varieties of trees and thousands of plant species.
+There’s also a healing garden, succulent house and spice house, while rose towers covered with fragrant varieties and an aromatic chamomile lawn bloom in early summer – an ideal backdrop for anyone wanting to enjoy a bottle of summer-fresh rosé.
+Guests are also invited to stay for a meal at one of the destination’s farm-to-fork restaurants, visit the spa or stay over in the chic hotel or family cottages, which are decorated with thick, whitewashed walls, elegant gables and fireplaces for an authentic yet elevated farmhouse experience.